Mdkar/PictureLoom/README.md

 * Embroidery file that can be used on an embroidery machine to recreate the loom in real life (see Embroidery section)

 **Loom Properties:**
 The default loom properties are OK for giving decent images in a managable time in general, but can be tweaked for better quality or performance.

-Number of Pegs
-* This is the number of pegs that are around the circular loom.
+* **Number of Pegs** - This is the number of pegs that are around the circular loom.
 The more pegs, the finer the resolution.
 Making this an even number may cause the program to crash.

-Minimum Gap
-* The program skips this many pegs on both sides of the current peg when picking the next peg to tie the string to
+* **Minimum Gap** - The program skips this many pegs on both sides of the current peg when picking the next peg to tie the string to.

-Max Moves
-* This is how many strings the program will weave (unless paused or stopped early)
+* **Max Moves** - This is how many strings the program will weave (unless paused or stopped early).

-Line Weight
-* This is how "thick" the string is.
+* **Line Weight** - This is how "thick" the string is.
 It is actually a measure of opacity (0-255).

 **Embroidery:**
 This feature is a bit experimental and may not work 100% of the time.
 The program attempts to create a .exp file (basic embroidery file) that can be read by most embroidery machines.
 I have tested 1 design on a Singer Futura SES 2000 and it worked.
 On my machine it creates the design backwards and upside down in a 10cm diameter circle.
 It uses a *lot* of thread and I would suggest using a design with a low 'Max Moves' and a high 'Line Weight' (around 70).
 Make sure all your machine's settings are correct and make sure the cloth is stretched very well in the hoop.